aicenter/FUP/exams/least-common-ancestor/index.md

 ## Haskell

-In \textbf{Haskell}, implement a function `commonAncestor :: Eq a => a -> a -> Tree a -> Maybe a` that takes two nodes and a binary tree, and returns the least common ancestor of these two nodes.
+Implement a function `commonAncestor :: Eq a => a -> a -> Tree a -> Maybe a` that takes two nodes and a binary tree, and returns the least common ancestor of these two nodes.
 If it does not exist, the function returns `Nothing`.

 To represent binary trees in Haskell, use the following data type:
 ```haskell